adrianmoo2/College-Schoolwork/README.md

 tools (i.e. soldering), programmable logic, microcontrollers, and development of working embedded systems.
 For this class, I worked with a breadboard using the Atmega1284 microcontroller, as well as other circuitry parts.
 I used Atmel Studio, and coded in C.

+CS122A: Intermediate Embedded and Real-Time Systems.
+Topics covered included  hardware and software codesign, advanced programming paradigms (including state machines and concurrent processes), real-time programming and operating systems, basic control systems, and modern chip and design technologies.
+Laboratories involve use of microcontrollers, embedded microprocessors, programmable logic and advanced simulation, and debug environments.
+I used Atmel Studio, and coded in C.